Mosaic ranked 109th most responsible company

 The ranking is based on a composite score of three aspects of corporate responsibility — environmental, social and corporate governance.

-Mosaic's environmental ranking was its lowest - 191st, while corporate governance was its highest, 52nd.
+Mosaic’s environmental score was its lowest — 191st, while corporate governance was its highest, 52nd.
+The company’s overall rank was 109.

 O’Rourke refers to the shorthand of ESG — environmental, social and governance as indicators of a company’s sustainability and ethical impact as an investment.